knowsuchagency/promptic/README.md

 ### Agents

-Decorate functions with `@llm.tool` to register them as tools the LLM can use to perform actions or retrieve information.
-The agent will automatically call the decorated function with the arguments extracted from the LLM's response.
+Functions decorated with `@llm.tool` become tools that the LLM can invoke to perform actions or retrieve information.
+The LLM will automatically parse its own reasoning into function arguments and execute the appropriate tool calls, creating a seamless agent interaction.

 ```python
 from datetime import datetime